bredikhin/phoenix-postgresql-notify-listen-example/README.md

 will work with a great number of database engines having Ecto adapters.
 Isn't it amazing?

-Another good news is that if you start your Phoenix server based on this channel code and open http://localhost:4000/ in two browser tabs, you'll see that the changes you make in one tab make the other one instantly updated.
+What's good as well is that if you start your Phoenix server based on this channel code and open http://localhost:4000/ in two browser tabs, you'll see that the changes you make in one tab get the other one instantly updated.
 So, does it mean we have reached our initial goal?

 Well, not exactly, since these real-time updates are based on the fact that we have a single Phoenix server acting as a hub for all our changes and having all